- Integrated Electronics

 - Detection of single photons by a multichannel infrared-sensitive superconducting nanowire single-photon detector (SNSPD) from Single Quantum EoS

-- Refrigeration at millikelvin temperatures through a low-vibration dilution refrigerator setup equipped with microwave capabilities and free-space and fiber-coupled optical access (to be commissioned in FY2021)
+- Refrigeration at millikelvin temperatures through a low-vibration dilution refrigerator setup equipped with microwave capabilities and free-space and fiber-coupled optical access

 - Control and readout of qubits with cryogenic integrated electronics